imoguz/expense-tracking-apps/README.md

+# Project Name

-# Project-001 : Monthly Expense Tracking Apps
+Expense Tracking Apps

 ## Description

 In this application, the monthly income and expenses entered by the user are listed in a table, the income and expense totals are calculated, and finally the remaining income amount is displayed.

 ## Project GIF